Blogs

 Assets not on CAR but being used by Unit

 Many times, sites would be in possession of assets that were assigned elsewhere.
-BP personnel would make note, write down the Serial Number, Asset ID, Nomenclature and location.
+BP personnel would make notes and write down the Serial Number, Asset ID, Nomenclature, and location.
 The Base Property Team would take this info back to office and officially add to CAR, then return with printed label to tag Asset.
 This extra trip could take 2-3 hours in total of personnel time.

 Telaeris’ Process